fiscalismia/fiscalismia-infrastructure/README.md

 - Ingress on Port 22 TCP from the Private IPv4 of the Bastion-Host
 - Ingress on Port 443 TCP from the Private IPv4 of the LoadBalancer
 - Ingress on ICMP Protocol for Pings from the Private IPv4 of the LoadBalancer
-- Egress on Port {80,443} TCP to the Private IPv4 of the NAT-Gateway (via the Virtual Network Gateway)
+- Egress on Port {80,443} TCP and 53 UDP to the Private IPv4 of the NAT-Gateway (via the Virtual Network Gateway)

 #### Basic Concepts